hashicorp/consul/website/source/docs/commands/keyring.html.markdown

 * `-remove` - Remove the given key from the cluster.
 This operation may only be performed on keys which are not currently the primary key.

-* `-list` - List all keys currently in use within the cluster.

-* `-data-dir` - The path to Consul's data directory.
-Used with `-init` only.

 * `-rpc-addr` - RPC address of the Consul agent.